Customer Interviewing: Crawl, Walk, Run

 Customer interviews make students anxious because they fear approaching strangers.

-It’s our job to build their customer interviewing muscle.
+But, it’s our job to build their customer interviewing muscle.

 CRAWL: Learn What To Ask